-For comprehensive information regarding academic grade appeals, please see the section titled Grade Appeals in the Student Handbook.
+In most cases, students should first attempt to resolve their concerns with the individual(s) most directly connected to the student's complaint.
 Academic complaints should first be addressed to the faculty.
 Academic problems remaining unresolved should start with the Program Director or Dean of Nursing.
+General non-academic student complaints should be addressed to the department administrator at which the complaint is directed.
 If the student is not satisfied with these efforts, the student may pursue a formal review by submitting a formal complaint.
-Non-academic complaints should also follow the student complaint procedures listed below.
-For comprehensive information regarding the formal complaint process, please see the section titled Complaint and Grievance Procedures in the student handbook.

-- 1. Submit a signed, written complaint to the Campus Director or the Campus Director's designee, who will serve as the impartial representative of the institution, describing the basis of the complaint in sufficient detail to allow the Campus Director or designee to begin an investigation. - 2.
-The Campus Director or designee will confirm completion of the investigation with a written report mailed to the student within ten working days of receipt of the complaint. - 3.
-If the student is not satisfied with the disposition of the complaint, the student may appeal in writing to the VP of Operations within ten working days of receipt.
-The appeal letter must include a copy of the written disposition and an explanation of why the student is not satisfied with that outcome. - 4.
-The VP of Operations will review the report and the student's appeal and conduct any further investigation necessary, including requesting additional information from the student, Campus Director, or designee.

-5. The VP of Operations will provide the student a written appeal finding, which will be sent within ten working days of receipt of the appeal letter.
+- 1. A formal complaint or grievance must be submitted in writing and should include the following: - I. The Complainant's name, student number if applicable, address, email address, and phone number. - II.
+A complete description of the concern/issue, including date, location, and all individuals involved, including the person against whom the complaint is filed and/or witnesses. - III.
+A description of what effects, if any, have been made to resolve the issue informally, including individuals contacted by the student in the resolution attempt. - The complaint should be filed with the Campus Director or their designee at the campus the student attends, Online students should file a complaint with the Dean of Academic Affairs, Online.
+If the person holding one of these positions is the subject of the student's complaint, the student can submit the complaint to the Manager of Student Affairs. - 3.
+The Campus Director or designee will confirm completion of the investigation with a written report emailed to the student usually within 45 days of receipt of the complaint. - 4.
+If the student is not satisfied with the disposition of the complaint, the student may appeal in writing to the VP of Operations within ten business days of receipt.
+The appeal must include a copy of the written disposition and an explanation of why the student is not satisfied with that outcome. - 5.
+The VP of Operations will review the report and the student's appeal and conduct any further investigation necessary, including requesting additional information from the student, Campus Director, or designee. - 6.
+The VP of Operations will provide the student a written appeal finding, which will be sent within a timely manner.
 This written decision is the final disposition of the complaint.

 Students will not be subject to adverse action as a result of filing a complaint or initiating the grievance process.
 Students not satisfied with the final disposition of the grievance may contact the Manager, Student Affairs at studentaffairs@carrington.edu (who serves as an impartial Carrington representative), the state licensing authority, the College's accreditor, the Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges (ACCJC/WASC), 331 J Street, Suite 200, Sacramento, CA 95814, 415 506 0234 or the state attorney general.
 A complete listing of contact information for state licensing authorities and the state attorney general offices is located at https://carrington.edu/student-consumer-info/.